True crime fan? Here are the 20 most popular true crime podcasts in 2021

-The popularity of podcasts refused to cease in 2021, as listeners continued to sink their teeth into their favourite podcast genres and most loved hosts.
+The year 2021 produced a whole new level of podcast popularity, as listeners continued to sink their teeth into their favourite podcast genres and most loved hosts.

 And when it comes to true crime podcasts, an 81 per cent increase in demand means some of the newest, and best, podcasts in the world are focused on true crime tales from around the globe.